cloudposse/github-action-auto-format/README.md

 Here's how to get started...
 1. Copy `.github/workflows/auto-format.yml` to the corresponding folder in your target repo.
-2. Generate a Personal Access Token (PAT) that has the `workflow` permission *using an account that has at least `write` permissions in the target repo* by following the directions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and selecting the `workflow` tick box on the token creation screen, if you don't have one already.
+2. Generate a Personal Access Token (PAT) that with the `workflow` permission *using a GitHub account that has  `write` permissions in the target repo* by following the directions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and selecting the `workflow` tick box on the token creation screen.
-3. Add this token as a secret to your target repository and replace the default token name in the `workflow-token:` input of the `github-action-auto-format` step to the name of your token.
+3. Add this token as a GitHub secret in your target repository and set the `workflow-token` input of the `github-action-auto-format` step to the name of your secret.
-4. Change the `bot-name:` input of the `github-action-auto-format` step to the name of the user who generated the token in step 2. *This user must have at least `write` permissions in hte target repo.`
+4. Set the `bot-name` input of the `github-action-auto-format` step to the GitHub username of the user who generated the token in step 2. *This user must have `write` permissions in the target repo.`
-5. The default setting for the Auto-format GitHub Action to execute all of its functionality when run.
-If you'd like to use a subset of the full functionality, modify the `script-names:` input of the `github-action-auto-format` step as detailed in the [usage](#usage) section.
+5. By default, the Auto-Format GitHub Action will execute all of its scripts when run.
+If you'd like to use a subset of the full functionality, modify the `script-names` input of the `github-action-auto-format` step as described in the [usage](#usage) section.
 6. Optional - You may want to change when the scheduled cron trigger is executed.
 If you'd like a guide, here's a useful resource for help in crafting cron strings: https://crontab.guru/

 ## Examples

 Here's a real world example:
-- [`github-action-auto-format`](https://github.com/cloudposse/github-action-auto-format/.githu/workflows/auto-format.yml/) - Cloud Posse's self-testing Auto-format GitHub Action
+- [`github-action-auto-format`](https://github.com/cloudposse/github-action-auto-format/.github/workflows/auto-format.yml) - Cloud Posse's self-testing Auto-Format GitHub Action